awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-dms-endpoint-kafkasettings.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SaslPassword`  <a name="cfn-dms-endpoint-kafkasettings-saslpassword"></a>
-The secure password you created when you first set up your MSK cluster to validate a client identity and make an encrypted connection between server and client using SASL\-SSL authentication\.
+The secure password that you created when you first set up your Amazon MSK cluster to validate a client identity and make an encrypted connection between server and client using SASL\-SSL authentication\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SaslUserName`  <a name="cfn-dms-endpoint-kafkasettings-saslusername"></a>
- The secure user name you created when you first set up your MSK cluster to validate a client identity and make an encrypted connection between server and client using SASL\-SSL authentication\.
+ The secure user name you created when you first set up your Amazon MSK cluster to validate a client identity and make an encrypted connection between server and client using SASL\-SSL authentication\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)